-If you want a nonconformist sport-utility vehicle that’s more sport than utility yet still boasts BMW’s luxury and performance credentials, the 2018 X6 remains a standout.
-With an ample 8.3 inches of ground clearance and optional all-wheel drive, the X6 is also a worthy winter-weather hauler.
+Looking for a sport-utility vehicle that’s more sport than utility?
+Consider the 2019 BMW X6.
+It boasts BMW’s proven luxury and performance credentials, but it’s also blessed with 8.3 inches of ground clearance and optional all-wheel drive, making the X6 your foul-weather friend.

-While the X6’s exterior lines are a departure from other BMWs, its interior will feel familiar to BMW buyers.
-As with the X5, the front seats are roomy and the seating position is high, providing driver and passenger a good view out front.
+Yes, the X6’s exterior lines are a departure from other BMWs, but the interior will feel very familiar to BMW buyers.
+As in the X5, the X6 has front seats that are roomy and elevated, providing the driver and front passenger with a great forward view.
 A wide armrest/stowage bin separates the driver and passenger seat, and centered prominently in the dash is a 10.2-inch screen that controls navigation, audio and other functions via touch or a rotary dial and surrounding keys.
-Unlike the X5 that can seat up to seven with an optional third row, the X6 maxes out at five passengers, and those in back might feel more cramped due to the reduced headroom.
-Thanks to folding seats and its hatch design, the X6 has some cargo-carrying practicality, but not as much as the more squared-off X5.
+Although the X5 can seat up to seven with an optional third row, the X6 is capped at five passengers in two rows.
+And those folks in back will feel a bit cramped by the reduced headroom.
+With its hatch and folding rear seat, the 2019 BMW X6 does offer some cargo-carrying practicality, but not as much as the conventionally shaped X5.

-Take one look at the 2018 X6 and you’ll probably come to one of two conclusions: You’ll like it or won’t.
-BMW took a risk when it introduced the X6 nearly a decade ago, and for some it was and remains a head-scratcher -- a coupe-like design with four doors and a rear liftgate, all lifted like an SUV.
-For its 2nd-generation revamp a few years ago, the basic contours remained but the skin got nipped and tucked, resulting in even more style.
+With the 2019 BMW X6, you either like its looks or you don’t.
+When it was introduced in 2009, the X6 was a bona fide head-scratcher, a coupe-like 4-door with a rear liftgate, in a package raised high off the ground like an SUV.
+For its 2nd-generation revamp four years ago, the basic contours remained but the skin got nipped and tucked, resulting in even more style.
 The X6’s most distinctive feature is its sloped roof.
 Whereas the X5 has the blocky profile of a traditional SUV, the X6 has a tapered top that evokes a stylish coupe.
 Some could argue the X6 lets you have your cake and eat it, too, by marrying a vehicle with the design of a grand touring coupe and the utility of an SUV.

-Factoring in the $995 destination fee, the 2018 BMW X6 has a Manufacturer’s Suggested Retail Price (MSRP) starting just shy of $64,000.
-Stepping up to the all-wheel-drive X6 xDrive35i puts you over the $66,000 mark, and going further still to the V8-powered X6 xDrive50i will run you over $78,000.
-These are just the starting points.
-With options, these figures can swell by thousands.
-All-in, a V8 X6 can surge past the $100,000 mark.
-At its starting price, the X6 begins several thousand dollars higher than its X5 sibling but below its most like-minded rival, the Mercedes-AMG GLE Coupe that starts over $71,000.
-The all-new Porsche Cayenne, meanwhile, starts directly in line with the X6 all while nailing the performance/utility equation.
+Factoring in the destination fee of $995, the 2019 BMW X6 has a Manufacturer’s Suggested Retail Price (MSRP) of $63,545.
+The all-wheel-drive X6 xDrive35i starts at $66,845, while the V8-powered X6 xDrive50i lists for $79,295.
+When options are ordered, these figures can swell by thousands.
+A 2019 BMW X6, fully kitted, can top the $100,000 mark.
+At its starting price, the X6 begins several thousand dollars higher than its X5 sibling but still below the Mercedes-AMG GLE Coupe, which starts at over $71,000.
+The Porsche Cayenne, meanwhile, is priced similarly to the X6, and it too nails the performance/utility equation.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying for their X6.
-The BMW X6’s resale value has historically held up quite well.
+The BMW X6’s resale value has held up well historically.

-The 2018 X6 comes in two major forms: the sDrive35i/xDrive35i and the xDrive50i.
-The first two are 6-cylinder models with either rear- or all-wheel drive, while the last one comes with a V8 and AWD.
-The 35i variants come with Dakota leather upholstery, power tailgate, 14-way-power front seats, rearview camera with front and rear parking sensors, 3-stage heated front seats, universal garage-door opener, dual-zone climate control, and power-adjustable steering column.
-The X6’s standard infotainment system bundles a 10.2-inch touch-screen display with complementary rotary dial and key controls, navigation, and 9-speaker/205-watt AM/FM/CD/HD Radio audio system with Bluetooth connectivity and USB input.
-New BMWs come with Ultimate Care, which provides complimentary maintenance for three years or 36,000 miles.
+The 2019 BMW X6 comes in two major forms: the sDrive35i/xDrive35i and the xDrive50i.
+The first two are 6-cylinder models with either rear- or all-wheel drive, while the 50 comes with a V8 and AWD.
+The 35s comes with Dakota leather upholstery, power tailgate, 14-way-power front seats, rearview camera with front and rear parking sensors, 3-stage heated front seats, universal garage-door opener, dual-zone climate control, and a power-adjustable steering column.
+For 2019, Active Driving Assistant has been made standard on all X6s.
+It includes Lane Departure Warning, Frontal Collision Warning, and Pedestrian Warning with City Mitigation and braking.
+Apple CarPlay also has been made standard on the 2019 BMW X6.

-The X6 has the design and attitude of a maverick, yet is wholly part of the BMW brand portfolio.
-It’s also a progenitor, spawning the smaller X4 and X2, along with rivals from other brands.
+The X6 is a trendsetter, a muscular crossover SUV that is wholly part of the BMW brand portfolio.
+Not only has it spawned the smaller X4 and X2, but also rivals from other brands.

 BANG & OLUFSEN SOUND SYSTEM

-If your ears can appreciate an audiophile sound system and your pockets are deep enough to spend an extra $4,500, this high-end 16-speaker audio system aims to make sonic journeys as memorable as your actual ones.
+If you appreciate true audiophile sound and can afford the extra coin, this 16-speaker audio system makes sonic journeys nearly as memorable as your actual ones.

 Under the Hood

-You have a choice of two engines in the 2018 X6.
+Two engines are available in the 2019 X6.
 The sDrive35i and xDrive35i use a turbocharged inline 6-cylinder, with “sDrive” designating rear-wheel drive (RWD) and “xDrive” meaning all-wheel drive (AWD).
-If you want the potent, turbocharged V8, step up to the xDrive50i.
-All models use an excellent 8-speed automatic transmission, and all also feature an auto stop/start function that stops the engine in situations such as traffic lights where it would otherwise idle.
-The start-ups can be jarring and, if frequent, annoying.
-Thankfully it can be disabled with the touch of a button.
-As with other BMWs -- and most luxury cars for that matter -- be ready to spend extra for premium gasoline.
+If you want the turbocharged V8, step up to the xDrive50i.
+All models use an excellent 8-speed automatic transmission, and all feature an auto stop/start function that shuts off the engine at traffic lights to save fuel.
+Repeated start-ups, not the smoothest, can get annoying, so we’re pleased the start/stop system can be disabled via a button.
+Also, as with other BMWs and many other luxury cars, premium fuel is required.